aavek/Aeolus-Ocean/README.md

  <img src="https://user-images.githubusercontent.com/93454699/220351883-c5557f2d-7aba-446e-a6cd-bdb64dff0147.png" width="500" />  | <img src="https://user-images.githubusercontent.com/93454699/220360839-1e61cfe1-bf99-4fdf-8c05-a868c1a6921b.png" width="500" />
 (GIF) Vessels respect COLREG Rule 14 (head-on) & 16 | (GIF) Vessels respect COLREG Rule 15 (crossing) & 16
  <img src="https://user-images.githubusercontent.com/93454699/220360839-1e61cfe1-bf99-4fdf-8c05-a868c1a6921b.png" width="500" /> | <img src="https://user-images.githubusercontent.com/93454699/220360839-1e61cfe1-bf99-4fdf-8c05-a868c1a6921b.png" width="500" />

+## Limitations

+* Currently, only a single vessel type (motorboat) has been trained for a sufficiently long enough time.
+* Additionally, in this version (v1.0) only the same type of vessels are allowed to be simulated in each environment.
+Future versions will allow for different vessel types, each with their own Agent Brains.
+* Foam is based on a simplified particle system and so may not look great with larger waves.